 Each of our product candidates is in the early stages of development and will require additional clinical development, management of nonclinical, clinical, and manufacturing activities, regulatory approval, obtaining adequate manufacturing supply, building of a commercial organization, and significant marketing efforts before we generate any revenue from product sales.
-We currently have five programs that are currently in or have completed Phase 1/2 or Phase 2 clinical studies.
-None of our product candidates have advanced into a pivotal study and it may be years before such study is initiated, if at all.
+We currently have five programs that are in Phase 1/2 or Phase 2 clinical studies.
+None of our product candidates have advanced into a pivotal study and it may be years before such studies are initiated or approvals are obtained, if at all.
 We are not permitted to market or promote any of our product candidates before we receive regulatory approval from the FDA or comparable foreign regulatory authorities, and we may never receive such regulatory approval for any of our product candidates.